-Learn about the SKAdNetwork conversion value and the benefits of letting Singular manage it automatically for you.
+Learn about the SKAdNetwork conversion value and how Singular can manage it automatically for you to give you focused and actionable campaign measurements.

 What is the conversion value?

-Apple's SKAdNetwork framework provides the conversion value as a way to track a user's post-install activity and tie it to the install/re-engagement attribution.
+SKAdNetwork, Apple's framework for measuring mobile app install attribution without compromising the end-user's privacy, relies on the conversion value as a way to track a user's post-install activity and tie it to the install/re-engagement attribution.

-The conversion value is a single number between 0 and 63 that is set by your app after it is installed or reinstalled.
-The number is included in the SKAdNetwork postback that is sent to the advertising network that was responsible for the app install or reinstall.
+The conversion value is a single number between 0 and 63 that is set by an app after it is installed.
+The app shares the number with Apple, who then includes it in the SKAdNetwork postback that is sent to the advertising network that was responsible for the app install or reinstall.

 The app can update the value multiple times before it's sent (with certain limitations) but only the last value is included in the postback.